PathmindAI/pathmind-api/README.md

 - **Single Agent Example**: [Mouse chasing cheese example](https://github.com/PathmindAI/pathmind-api/blob/main/tests/examples/mouse/mouse_env_pathmind.py)
 - **Multi-Agent Example** - [Multiple mouses chasing cheese example](https://github.com/PathmindAI/pathmind-api/blob/main/tests/examples/mouse/multi_mouse_env_pathmind.py)

-Once you have a `Simulation` ready, you can use it train a model with Pathmind as follows.
+Once you have a `Simulation` ready, you can use it to train a model with Pathmind as follows.

 To get started, please [register for a Pathmind account](https://app.pathmind.com/sign-up).
 The following items are required to utilize Pathmind's training infrastructure.